zhexiao/ezhost/docs/server_lists.rst

 Virtualenv
 ~~~~~~~~~~~

-For django project, we will auto use virtualenv to create a virtual environment for store all these installed packages.
-You can find your virtualenv path from ``Server Configure``.
+For django project, we will auto use virtualenv to create a virtual environment to save all these installed packages.
+You can find your virtualenv folder at ``/var/www/html/project_name/env``.

 The following command is a basic usage for your virtualenv.